rust-or/highs-sys/README.md

 winget install -e --id LLVM.LLVM
 ```

-#### Feature Flags

-`highs_release`: set CMake profile to "Release" regardless of build profile.
-`libz`: enable HiGHS libz linking to enable support for reading 'mps.gz'.
-`ninja`: set CMake generator to Ninja.

-Windows users will likely need to install libz and set the ZLIB_ROOT
-environment variable for CMake to locate and link with the library.

-Ninja is available in [winget](https://winget.run/).
+If you enable the Ninja feature, you can also obtain Ninja from winget:

 ```powershell
 winget install -e --id Ninja-build.Ninja
 ```

+If desired, libz needs to be installed and made discoverable by setting the `ZLIB_ROOT` environment variable.

+### Using a pre-installed version of HiGHS

+Rather than building HiGHS, you can link against a version you have already installed on your system.
+To do that, install pkg-config on your system and enable the `discover` feature on this crate.

+This will generally cause HiGHS to be linked dynamically, which means it also needs to be installed on the system you deploy to.

-HiGHS itself is built statically, so you don't need to install it
+Note that at the time of writing, HiGHS is packaged in few package managers, so you may need to build and install HiGHS from source.

-separately on the target system.
+#### Feature Flags

+`build` (enabled by default): build HiGHS and link it statically
+`highs_release`: set CMake profile to "Release" regardless of build profile; only takes effect when `build` is enabled.
+`libz`: enable HiGHS libz linking to enable support for reading 'mps.gz'; only takes effect when `build` is enabled.
+`ninja`: set CMake generator to Ninja; only takes effect when `build` is enabled.
+`discover`: use pkg-config to discover and link against an already installed version of HiGHS; takes precedence over `build` if both are enabled

 ## Example